 What are the tax implications in FMPs?

-The tax implication will depend upon the investment option you choose - growth or dividend option
+The tax implication will depend upon the investment option you choose - growth or dividend option.

 Let's explore the growth option first

-In the growth option the returns will be taxed as capital gains.
-Capital gains earned on FMPs when the investment is held for less than 3 years are considered to be short term capital gains, which are taxed at the rate applicable to the investor's total income.
+However, if you have invested in an FMP prior to April 1, 2023, then your tax rate will depend on the tenure for which you hold it.
+Capital gains earned on FMP investments made before April 01,2023, when the investment is held for less than 3 years, are considered to be short-term capital gains, which are taxed at the rate applicable to the investor's total income.
 For instance, an investor in the highest tax bracket of 30% will pay tax on the capital gains on an FMP of tenure of up to 3 years at this rate.

 In this option, the fund house pays DDT (Dividend Distribution Tax) at the rate of 29.12% (this includes surcharge of 12% and health and education cess of 4%) before paying out the dividend.
 This means, when the dividend is paid out to the investor, he doesn't need to pay any additional tax on it.